Harete21/Siya-s-Chillers-repository/README.md

 Domain: siyaschillers.co.za.
 Hosting: local South African shared hosting for fast in-country load times.
 Development stack: HTML5, CSS3, and JavaScript, with an embedded booking widget (or Google Forms) for reservations.

+Changelog

+new file:   about.html
+#	new file:   contact.html
+#	new file:   css/style.css
+#	new file:   documents/Screenshot 2026-08-27 164841.png
+#	new file:   documents/Siyas chillas content.docx
+#	new file:   documents/Siyaschillers Website proposal.docx
+#	new file:   documents/Website Approval Letter.docx
+#	new file:   gallery.html
+#	new file:   index.html
+#	new file:   menu.html
+#
+02 September 2026 14:39